NavjotSDhillon/Resume/README.md

 4. Update the content of different sections of the resume under the `\_data` folder.
    - There might be a single or multiple `YAML` files that covers different sections of the resume.
    - Update the values for each `key-value` pairs.
 Comment the `key-value` pairs which are not required.
-   - Depending on the content you insert into that section, the object(s) of that section(s) can be inserted or removed (As show in the screenshot below, each of these green boxes represent different objects of the specific sections)
+   - Depending on the content you need to insert into that section, the object(s) of that section(s) can be inserted or removed (As show in the screenshot below, each of these green boxes represent different objects of the specific sections)
    ![](https://github.com/NavjotSDhillon/Resume/blob/gh-pages/Objects.png?raw=true)

 ### What to do once the changes are made?